annajomuhich/co-transcriptome/README.md

 `sbatch sbatch_modelmeans.sh /path/to/counts.csv /path/to/sampleIDs.csv /path/to/batch.csv /path/to/output_dir/`

-## bcin_genemodel.R - Run Generalized Linear Mixed Model with Negatie Binomial on botrytis reads
+## Step 3b: bcin_genemodel.R - Run Generalized Linear Mixed Model with Negatie Binomial on botrytis reads

 This script inputs counts, sample IDs, and batch information for 2 host species and outputs for each gene: